Angle Icon

 There isn’t time to stop and document it all.

-We’ve put together these SOAP report guidelines to help you write faster, clearer EMS notes.
+We’ve put together these SOAP report guidelines to help you write faster, clearer ED notes.
 Whether you’re working through a high-speed trauma case or a complex cardiac event, the right approach to documentation keeps your team informed and your patients safe.

 Let’s break it down.